Health Library

 During the Procedure

-The child will be asleep for the entire operation and will not feel any pain or any other sensations.
-He or she will be monitored by nurses and doctors throughout the procedure.
+Your child will be asleep for the entire surgery and will not feel any pain or any other sensations.
+They will be monitored by nurses and doctors throughout the procedure.

 After the Procedure

-Full-term infants three months old or younger will be admitted for overnight observation.
-Premature infants less than 20 weeks from their due date will also require overnight observation.
-Older infants and children go home the same day and are seen the next day for a post-op visit.
+Young infants will usually stay in the hospital overnight for observation.
+Older infants and children usually go home the same day and are seen the next day for an after surgery visit.

-The ophthalmologist will speak to the parents as soon as he or she has completed the procedure.
-At this time, the doctor will provide post-surgery instructions including the use of eye drops and/or ointment to help with healing and protect from infection.
+The doctor will provide post-surgery instructions, including the use of eye drops and / or ointment to help with healing and protection from infection.

-The patient should not have any pain, although some children and infants may be fussy, tired and disoriented, and may experience some nausea and/or vomiting from the anesthesia.
+Your child should not have any pain, although some children and infants may be fussy, tired and disoriented.
+They may have some nausea and / or vomiting from the anesthesia.

 The patient will also need to wear a metal eye shield to help protect the eye for several weeks after surgery.
-Discourage the child from rubbing or pressing on the eye.
+Discourage your child from rubbing or pressing on their eye.

-After surgery, the doctor will follow the patient's care closely.
-For long-term care, children will need to wear glasses, bifocals and/or contact lenses after surgery in order to get the best vision.
+After surgery, the doctor will follow your child’s care closely.
+For long-term care, children will need to wear glasses, bifocals and / or contact lenses after surgery to get the best vision.
 They may also need to wear a patch over the unaffected eye to improve vision.
-The length that it must be worn will be determined by the doctor throughout the follow-up visits.
+The doctor will determine how long the patch will need to be worn during your child’s follow-up visits.